Skip to main content

 Debugging PHP: A Practical Workflow for Faster Fixes

-In a local or short-lived staging environment, full visibility is useful.
-Set error reporting explicitly so the team is not relying on whatever the server image, hosting panel, or old project defaults happen to provide.
+In a local or restricted staging environment, set error reporting explicitly.
+This avoids relying on an old server image, hosting panel, or project default:

 <?php